fcorti/alfresco-audit-analysis-reporting/alfresco/repository/aaar-repo-EE-v4.2.x/README.md

 4) Access to 'http://localhost:8080/alfresco' (no Alfresco Share client is available).

-ATTENTION: during the very first run you probably have to execute the run.sh script multiple times because the archetype needs to be downloaded and it's a huge work. ;-)

 This execution will build an AMP file into the target folder.
 To create the AMP file into the target folder, execute 'mvn install'.